Site icon Welcome To Infinity

 When building sentiment classifiers, one of the most critical steps is collecting and pre-processing the data.
 The data must be collected from reliable sources with the target audience in mind to ensure its relevance.
 After data collection, it must be pre-processed to remove any unnecessary information that might affect the accuracy of the sentiment analysis.

 The data collected may contain errors, incomplete data, misspellings, and many other issues that can affect the performance of the sentiment analyzer.
 Therefore, inspection and cleaning of the data before use is essential.
 A common issue in natural language processing is stop words: words that appear frequently in a language and may carry meaning within a sentence, but do not contribute to overall understanding of the text.
-The pre-processing step often includes stop words, as well as punctuation, numbers, and other symbols that are not informative for sentiment analysis.
+The pre-processing step often includes removing stop words, as well as punctuation, numbers, and other symbols that are not informative for sentiment analysis.

 Data pre-processing also involves stemming and lemmatization.
 During stemming, the root form of a word is extracted, while lemmatization extracts the canonical form of the word.
 This helps reduce the dimensionality of the words in the dataset, making it easier to process for the sentiment analyzer.